 Benefits of Using Linen

-People often ask about the benefits of using linen.
-Pure linen fabrics, made of flax fibres, are characterised by a pleasant and cool handle.
+The benefits of using linen are asked about a lot by customers.
+Pure linen fabrics, made from flax fibres, are characterised by a pleasant and cool handle.
 At high ambient temperatures the physiological properties of linen outclass by far other fibres – in particularly taking into account direct contact with the human body.
 Linen has a very good absorption properties.

 In addition to this the non-allergic, antibacterial, and antimycotic properties of linen are getting greater emphasis.
 Even low blends of linen have an advantageous influence on fabrics which are in direct contact with the human body.
 These include items such as clothing and bedding.